jjackson-eco/mammal_weather_lifehistory/README.md

 4. Linking `weather_population_growth/` to asses weather effects on population change for each record.
 5. `meta_regression/` to explore comparative patterns in weather effects across the mammals.

-In this README, we will walk through section 1: the exploration of the raw data used in the study, which is performed in `chelsa_exploration.R`, `mam_exploration.R`, `phylo_exploration.R` and `dski_exploration` in the root of the repository here.

 ---

+In this first README, we will walk through section 1: the exploration of the raw data used in the study, which is performed in `chelsa_exploration.R`, `mam_exploration.R`, `phylo_exploration.R` and `dski_exploration` in the root of the repository here.
 We are making use of:

 1. The Living Planet Database of vertebrate abundance timeseries, which can be downloaded at [The Living Planet Index website](https://livingplanetindex.org/home/index).
 2. The CHELSA Climatologies at high resolution for the earth’s land surface areas 1979-2013, which can be downloaded from [Karger et al. (2017)](https://www.nature.com/articles/sdata2017122).